LaserHydra/Backpacks/README.md

 ## Permissions

-- `backpacks.admin` -- required for `/viewbackpack` command
+- `backpacks.admin` -- required to use the `/viewbackpack` command
-- `backpacks.gui` -- required to use GUI button
+- `backpacks.gui` -- required to see GUI button
 - `backpacks.use` -- required to open your own backpack
-- `backpacks.use.1 - 7` -- gives player access to a certain amount of inventory rows overwriting the configured default size *(e.g. backpacks.use.3 gives them 3 rows of item space; still requires backpacks.use)*
+- `backpacks.use.1 - 7` -- gives player access to a certain amount of inventory rows, overriding the configured default size *(e.g. backpacks.use.3 gives them 3 rows of item space; still requires backpacks.use)*
 - `backpacks.fetch` -- required to use the `backpack.fetch` command
 - `backpacks.keepondeath` -- exempts player from having their backpack erased or dropped on death
 - `backpacks.keeponwipe` -- exempts player from having their backpack erased on map wipe